VeronikaRuliskova/help/docs/url-shortener.md

 sidebar_label: URL Shortener
 ---

+## What is URL Shortener?
+Including links in your campaigns cost a lot of precious characters that could be used for text instead.
+It is therefore important to shorten a link as much as possible.
+Our [URL shortener](https://www.bulkgate.com/en/sms-portal#url-shortener) serves great for this purpose as it can shorten any link into 16 characters.

 ## How do I create a new short URL?
 To create a new short URL:
 1. Reach [the second step of of SMS campaign](building-and-sending-campaigns.md#how-do-i-create-and-send-sms-campaign-on-bulkgate) or [the third step of Smart SMS campaign](building-and-sending-campaigns.md#how-do-i-create-and-send-smart-sms-campaign-on-bulkgate), respectively